greencoda/auth0-api-gateway/README.md

 # Run all tests
 make test

-# Run tests 100 times (for race condition detection)
-make test-100

-# Generate coverage report
+# Run all tests and view the coverage report
 make test-cover
 ```

 ## Docker

-The Docker image is automatically built and published to Docker Hub on every release and push to master.
+The Docker image is automatically built and published to Docker Hub on every release.

 ### Using Pre-built Image